Have you ever made your own Bleu Cheese dressing? Once you make this, you’ll never, ever want to eat bottled again.

 In a medium bowl, mash the blue cheese with the salt and pepper with the back of a fork until the pieces of cheese are finely broken up.

 Stir in the chives, sour cream, buttermilk, and lemon juice or wine vinegar until well mixed.

 Add a few drops of red wine vinegar.
 Taste, and adjust any of the seasonings to your liking and if the dressing too thick, add a bit more buttermilk.

 Tips: (from David)

 -If you can’t get buttermilk, mix one part milk (whole or lowfat) with one part plain yogurt (regular or lowfat) to approximate the taste.
 Any kind of blue cheese, domestic or imported, should work well.

 -The touch of red wine vinegar gives the dressing a little extra acidity, and if you don’t mind the faint pink color, you can use that in place of the lemon juice or white wine vinegar.
 I like chunks of cheese in the dressing but if you want it smooth, feel free to run it through the blender or food processor.

-Bleu or Blue?
-What's the difference?
+from me: Bleu or Blue?
+What’s the difference?

-from the source of all knowledge (not Facebook, Wiki):
+From the source of all knowledge (not Facebook, Wiki):